 Complementary Colors

 Complementary colors are any two colors that are directly opposite each other, that is red and green, yellow and purple, orange and blue.
-These colors are positioned opposite one another on the color wheel. when using complementary color in your painting, it is always better to pick one of the hues as your main color, then use the complementary color to highlight or to bring a certain subject as a focus.
+When using complementary color in your painting, it is always better to pick one of the hues as your main color, then use the complementary color to highlight or to bring a certain subject as a focus.

 Below are some of the examples of great masters and notice how colors are used in their work.(Image source: “Wikimedia Commons”)